-If you’re shopping at Ikea, here are some more tips: “6 Ways to Save More at Ikea.”
+If you love shopping at Ikea, here some tips: “4 Ways to Save More Money at Ikea.”

 A division of Gap, Athleta specializes in workout gear for women.
-However, while other Gap brands will only take back unwashed or unworn items, Athleta lets you return anything for any reason thanks to its Give-It-a-Workout Guarantee.
-They will even pay for the return shipping and the cost to ship out an exchange.
+Other stores (including other Gap brands) may only take back unwashed or unworn items, but Athleta lets you return anything for any reason within 60 days, thanks to its Give-It-a-Workout Guarantee.
+An exception: final sale goods.

 9. L.L.
 Bean

 The L.L.
-Bean return policy still says it will take back any item that doesn’t live up to customer expectations within one year of purchase.
+Bean policy says it will accept returned products that don’t live up to customer expectations within one year of purchase.
 It’s even better for purchases made before Feb.
 9, 2018.
 These are not subject to the one-year limit.